varigence/docs/bimlflex/04-concepts/importing-metadata.md

 ![Import Metadata](../static/img/bimlflex-import-metadata.png "Import Metadata")

-Upon clicking the `Import Metadata` button, the metadata will be imported into the BimlFlex app and will be available for review and modeling.
+Upon clicking the `Import Metadata` button, the metadata will be imported into the BimlFlex Applicationand will be available for review and modeling.

 ### Verify Imported Metadata